microsoft/vscode-docs-authoring/docs-images/readme.md

 * [Docs Images](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-images) by [David Pine](https://github.com/IEvangelist), which compresses and resizes images.

-## How to use the Docs Image extension
+## How to use the Docs Images extension

 To access the Docs Images menu, right click on a folder or individual image file.
-Select the "Compress all images in folder" or "Compress image" for the context menu.
+Select "Compress all images in folder" or "Compress image" from the context menu.

 ![docs image context menu](images/right-click-image-compression.png)

-Once the Docs Image extension is run you can view the output console to view the compression and resizing details.
+Once the Docs Image extension is run you can view the output console in docs-images output tab to view the compression and resizing details.

 ![docs image output](images/image-compressed.png)